hashicorp/terraform-provider-google/website/docs/r/network_security_firewall_endpoint_association.html.markdown

   **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
   Please refer to the field `effective_labels` for all of the labels present on the resource.

+* `disabled` -
+  (Optional)
+  Whether the association is disabled.
+True indicates that traffic will not be intercepted.
+  ~> **Note:** The API will reject the request if this value is set to true when creating the resource, otherwise on an update the association can be disabled.

 * `parent` -
   (Optional)
   The name of the parent this firewall endpoint association belongs to.